EricZinda/Perplexity/docs/mrscon/devhowto0010MRS.md

 HCONS: < h0 qeq h1 h5 qeq h7 h11 qeq h13 > ]
 ~~~

-These labels are used to turn the flat list of predications into the set of well-formed trees that represent its various meanings.
+These labels are used to turn the flat list of predications into the set of scope-resolved mrss that represent its various meanings.
 The section below on [scopal arguments](#h-handle-variables-aka-scopal-arguments) gives an overview of how this works.
-The [Well-Formed Trees topic](devhowto0020WellFormedTree) describes it in detail.
+The [Scope-Resolved Mrss topic](devhowto0020WellFormedTree) describes it in detail.

 ### Predication Names
 The name of a predication, for example, `_table_n_1`, encodes important information about it: